-General Education Course Writing Intensive Course WR Speaking Intensive Course SP
+Writing Intensive Course WR Speaking Intensive Course SP

 TESL 210.
 Principles of PK-12 English as a Second Language Education.
-Principles and methods of curriculum development, instruction, and assessment in the PK-12 English as a second language classroom with an emphasis on the National Standards and the Virginia Foreign Language SOLs.
+Principles and methods of curriculum development, instruction, and assessment in the PK-12 foreign language classroom with an emphasis on the National Standards and the Virginia Foreign Language SOLs.
 Required of all MOLA majors with a PK-12 education concentration.
-Must be taken during the first semester of the sophomore year.
-Prerequisites or co-requisites: EDUC 245 and EDUC 260.
+Students are encouraged to take this course in their first year at Longwood, or as soon as possible.
 1 credit.